top of page

 Ableism is a bias that assumes that disabled people are worse or less capable than people with typical abilities.
 Ableism also describes the discrimination that happens because of this belief.
 Ableism includes bias against people with any type of disability, including neurological disabilities like autism.
 Like with many other biases, it is possible to be ableist without realizing it.

-The word “neurodiversity” was created in the 1990s by Judy Singer.
+The concept and theory of “neurodiversity,” formalized by Judy Singer in her honors thesis (1988) and a subsequent book chapter (1999), was ultimately popularized by Steve Silberman in his bestselling and award-winning book, “Neurotribes,” (2015).
+The term was developed collectively by Autistic and ‘cousin’ members of the Autism Rights and Neurodiversity movements in the early to mid 1990s.
 Neurodiversity describes how all human brains naturally vary in how they handle information.
 One form of neurodiversity is autism.
 Autism describes a wide range of challenges and behaviors related to communicating and interacting with the world.
 Autistic people represent just some of the many ways that people’s brains can work.
 When we use the term “neurodiversity,” we purposely avoid medical language.
 We do not want to talk about autism like it is a disease or illness for two reasons:

 • Because autism does not need to be cured